Approximate Nearest Neighbors in the Space of Persistence Diagrams: Preliminaries

 where the infimum is taken over all bijections $\phi:P\rightarrow Q$.
-Notice that such an infimum exists, since $||\cdot||_{\infty}$ is nonnegative and there exists at least one bijection~$\phi$ with finite bottleneck distance (namely, the one that matches every $p$ in $P \backslash \diag$ to $\phi(p)$ and every $d$ in~$\diag$ gets matched to itself).
+Notice that such an infimum exists, since $||\cdot||_{\infty}$ is nonnegative and there exists at least one bijection~$\phi$ with finite bottleneck distance (namely, the one that matches every~$p$ in $P \backslash \diag$ to $\phi(p)$ and every $d$ in~$\diag$ gets matched to itself).
 Let $\proj \colon \R^2 \to \diag$ be the orthogonal projection of a point~$p \in \R^2$ to the closest point on $\diag$.
-We define a {\em matching} between~$P$ and $Q$ to be a set of edges such that no point in $P$ or $Q$ appears more than once.
+We define a {\em matching} between the points of~$P$ and $Q$ to be a set of edges such that no point in $P$ or $Q$ appears more than once.
 We interpret these edges as pairing a point $p \in P$ with either off-diagonal point $q\in Q$ or $\proj(q)$, and a point $q\in Q$ with either points an off-diagonal point $p\in P$ or $\proj(q)$.
 Furthermore, a matching is {\em perfect} if every $p\in P$ and $q\in Q$ is matched, i.e., every point is paired with the diagonal or a point from the other diagram and every point has degree one, see \figref{matching} for an example.
 Letting $P_0$ and $Q_0$ be the sets of off-diagonal points in $P$ and $Q$, respectively.
 Then, if $d_B(P,Q)= \varepsilon$, a perfect matching $M$ between $P'=P_0 \cup \proj(Q_0)$ and $Q' = Q_0 \cup \proj(P_0)$ exists such that the length of each edge in $M$ is at most $\varepsilon$; again, see \figref{matching}.
-In this light, computing the bottleneck distance is equivalent to finding a perfect matching between~$P'$ and~$Q'$ that minimizes the length of the longest edge; see~\cite[\S VII.4]{EH10} and~\cite{Kerber16}, which use results from graph matching~\cite{lovasz2009matching,hungarian,EIK01,HK73}.
+In this light, computing the bottleneck distance is equivalent to finding a perfect matching between~$P'$ and~$Q'$ that minimizes the length of the longest edge; see~\cite[\S VIII.4]{EH10} and~\cite{Kerber16}, which use results from graph matching~\cite{lovasz2009matching,hungarian,EIK01,HK73}.
 The space of persistence diagrams under the bottleneck distance is, in fact, a metric space.
-In what follows, we set $M,m >0$ and consider diagrams with at most $m$ off-diagonal points such that each off diagonal point $(a,b)$ satisfies $|a|,|b| \leq M$.
-We call such persistence diagrams $(M,m)$-bounded.
 Throughout this paper, we use $\dgms$ to denote the (metric) space of $(M,m)$-bounded persistence diagrams under the bottleneck distance.